-Highly targeted: Over several years, the course has evolved from a general introduction to research into a highly targeted study support for each individual student.
-It has been designed to run over 45 hours and can be taken in full or on a modular basis.
+Highly targeted: Over several years, the course evolved from a general introduction to research into a highly targeted study support for individual student projects.
+It's designed to run over 45 hours and can be taken in full or on a modular basis.

 Please contact us [4] if you want to know more